 - Understanding the neurophysiology of aphasia recovery in stroke

-- Understanding the neural basis of motor speech processing
+- Understanding the neurobiology of speech and language.

 Much of this research relies on technologies such as magnetic resonance imaging (MRI), including DTI, fMRI, VBM, LSM, and brain stimulation techniques (transcranial magnetic stimulation, TMS; transcranial direct current stimulation, tDCS).